MunibaP/MatchingAnEmailRegexTutorial/Gist_Tutorial/matchingEmail_gist.md

 - String that should NOT match: "user123@example.com.net", "user123@example.org".

-3. Capturing groups, on the other hand, capture the matched character sequences for possible re-use (retrieval or manipulation).
+3. Capturing groups, on the other hand, captures the matched character sequences for possible re-use (retrieval or manipulation).
 In other words, captured groups are useful for extracting specific parts of the matched text or for referencing within the regex pattern itself.

 Now, let's consider our email address regex for this tutorial: